asafda/react-native-app-template/README.md

 - icons - [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons) :x:
 - navigation - [react-navigation](https://reactnavigation.org/) :x:

+## IDE

+We use [VSCode](https://code.visualstudio.com/) as our IDE.
+While we use a decent range of extensions, the following are considered required for working with this repository:
+- ESLint
+- Prettier - Code formatter
+- vscode-flow-ide

+If you're using a different IDE you'll need to configure your own extensions to replace to mentioned above.

 ## Getting started

 After cloning the project you need to install react-native-debugger with [Homebrew Cask](https://caskroom.github.io) cask by running: